 On This Page

-As one of the nation’s Best Children’s Hospitals in pediatric orthopedics, Gillette Children’s Specialty Healthcare has one of the country’s largest groups of pediatric orthopedic specialists.
-We provide thorough evaluations and comprehensive treatments for Legg-Calvé-Perthes disease.
+Gillette Children’s Specialty Healthcare has one of the country’s largest groups of pediatric orthopedic specialists.
+We provide thorough evaluations and comprehensive treatments for Legg-Calvé-Perthes disease (or Perthes disease).
 Our in-depth knowledge, offered in a family-centered environment, helps patients successfully heal and prevent damage to the hip bone.

 - Our skilled pediatric orthopedic surgeons and pediatric nurse practitioners are experts in diagnosing and treating Legg-Calvé-Perthes disease.